-Do you know how to listen?
+Do you know how to listen well as a business owner?
 Really, I’m not asking this facetiously; a lot of people don’t actually have well-developed listening skills, and that can hold them back in the world of small business ownership.
 Communication is the key to running a successful business, and listening should be the bulk of your communication!
 In a world of constant distractions, where we’ve been taught to multi-task as often as possible, many people have difficulty keeping their attention focused on a single conversation for any length of time.
 This can be a huge source of miscommunication between you and your clients, if you aren’t careful.

 If you aren’t an actively engaged listener when you have meetings or phone calls with your collaborators or clients, you’re probably missing or misunderstanding a number of their concerns.
 Are you actually hearing and internalizing what your clients are saying?
 Can you understand what they really want and need?
 Their feedback is the key to improving the services you offer, which can help you retain and even gain new clients.